Reviewing Rocky Mountain Chocolate Factory Inc. (RMCF)'s and Mondelez International Inc. (NASDAQ:MDLZ)'s results | New Business Observer

-Rocky Mountain Chocolate Factory Inc. (NASDAQ:RMCF) and Mondelez International Inc. (NASDAQ:MDLZ), are influenced by contrast since they are both players in the Confectioners.
-These factors are particularly influence the profitability, analyst recommendations, institutional ownership, risk, dividends, earnings and valuation of the two firms.
+We are comparing Rocky Mountain Chocolate Factory Inc. (NASDAQ:RMCF) and Mondelez International Inc. (NASDAQ:MDLZ) on their dividends, analyst recommendations, profitability, institutional ownership, risk, earnings and valuation.
+They both are Confectioners companies, competing one another.

 Earnings and Valuation